 - Grant tells personal stories of his family members and the indignities that they suffered, whether they were indigenous or white.
 He thereby enhances his own credibility when it comes to the subject of racism in Australia.

-- He is humble in crediting his success to his family members who came before him.
+- Grant is humble in crediting his success to his family members who came before him.

 - He uses statistics to support his arguments.
 “My people die young in this country.
 We die ten years younger than average Australians and we are far from free.
 We are fewer than three percent of the Australian population and yet we are 25 percent, a quarter of those Australians locked up in our prisons and if you are a juvenile, it is worse, it is 50 percent.
 An Indigenous child is more likely to be locked up in prison than they are to finish high school.”